vallais-dev/AET-Systems/blind_test_protocol.md

 # pCHA — Blind Test Protocol

-*This protocol is published before any blind test is conducted, and it will not be modified after test data has been received.*
+*This protocol is published before any blind test is conducted, and it will not be modified after test data has been received*

 ---